matbloch/coding_quickstarter/Web/Amazon/Networking.md

 ### Gateway Endpoints

 > Gateway that you specify as a target for a route in your route table for traffic destined to a supported AWS service.

+- you can create multiple gateway endpoints, e.g. to attach multiple services to different subnets